OpenFieldAutomation-OFA/ros-weed-control/cubemars_hardware/README.md

 - `pole_pairs`: Pole pairs.
 Used for unit conversion
 - `gear_ratio`: Gear ratio.
 Used for unit conversion
 - `kt`: Torque constant.
 Used to convert current to torque
 - `trq_limit`: OPTIONAL.
 Torque limit.
-If the limit is reached the corresponding motor is disabled.
+If the limit is reached the motor is disabled and the hardware interface is shutdown.
 - `enc_off`: OPTIONAL.
 Encoder offset in rad. (see explanation below)
 - `vel_limit`: OPTIONAL.
 Velocity limit in rad/s. (see explanation below)
 - `acc_limit`: OPTIONAL.
 Acceleration limit in rad/s^2. (see explanation below)